 The idea behind using a conversion factor is to eliminate fractional licenses and simplify the task of determining the number of licenses required on a server, according to IBM.

 Andy Lees, a corporate vice president in Microsoft's server and tools marketing group, said he believes IBM's new licensing puts customers at a disadvantage.
 Each chip manufacturer makes a different set of chips, and there are different ratios that a customer would pay per core.
-Microsoft's per processor model is the same regardless of where the
+Microsoft's per processor model is the same regardless of where the server originates, Lees said.

 Moving from a multi-core to a single-core processor licensing model is just following Moore's law, said Lees.
 Charging per core on a multi-core box would only stifle adoption of this technology, he said.